stateofca/opencred/README.md

 ### Run via node

-This app uses a node express server and a Vue 3 app client application.
-It doesn't yet support hot-reloading for UI component or server changes.
-To see changes, you must stop the server, and restart the server, with `npm run start`.
+This app uses a `@bedrock/express` server and a Vue 3 UI client application.
+It supports hot reloading for UI changes during development.

 Prerequisites: